BeansBeefBroccoli/beansbeefbroccoli.github.io/README.md

-# Yay!
+# BeansBeefBroccoli's Stuff

-This is my GitHub Pages page.<br>
+This is my GitHub Pages website.
+It currentyly holds my portfolio, a page about my Discord server, and a couple ages about my Minecraft Modifactions
-Soon, I'll add my Minecraft modifications.
-(Datapacks, Resource Packs, Mods)

 <br>
 <br>